 Prior to founding Pilbrow & Partners, Keb was an Associate Partner at PLP Architecture from its inception.
 Prior to PLP, Keb worked at KPF from 1996.
 Keb has over 15 years’ experience working on residential, commercial, educational, mixed-use and masterplanning projects in the UK, Europe and the Middle East.

-Prior to founding Pilbrow & Partners, Sam was an Associate Partner at PLP Architecture from its inception and prior to this worked at KPF from 2008.
-Sam has over eight years of experience in the design of mixed-use, residential, educational, hospitality, commercial office, healthcare and religious facilities and masterplanning.
+Sam Yousif is a Founding Partner at Pilbrow & Partners.
+Sam has over 20 years’ in the design of mixed-use, residential, educational, hospitality, commercial office, healthcare and religious facilities and masterplanning.
 His project portfolio spans locations in the Middle East (Iraq, Syriah, UAE), Asia (Singapore), South America (Brazil), the USA, Europe (Italy, France) and the UK.

 Gareth has extensive design, construction and project management experience.
-At Pilbrow & Partners he has been responsible for the delivery of Orme Square, a Grade II* listed private family house.
+At Pilbrow & Partners he has been responsible for the delivery of A House in Bayswater, a Grade II* listed private family house.
 Gareth has also been leading the design and delivery of Ingram House and 2-3 Robert Street, a residential remodelling of a Grade II* listed building for PPR Estates.
-He has been the Partner in charge of UCLH Phase 5 Hospital redevelopment, currently under construction, and more recently he has been working on the restoration and refurbishment of a 2700-seat Grade II* listed Cinema in Walthamstow, being converted to provide a mixed-use entertainment and leisure facility.
+He has been the Partner in charge of the recently completed new ENT and Dental Hospital in Bloomsbury for UCLH.

-Previous to Pilbrow & Partners, Gareth was a Design Director and a team leader at a number of leading architectural practices in the UK and abroad.
+Proir to Pilbrow & Partners, Gareth was a Design Director and a team leader at a number of leading architectural practices in the UK and abroad.
 His projects outside of London include two major civic urban developments in Singapore alongside Pritzker Prize winner James Stirling and Michael Wilford, and he worked for Kohn Pedersen Fox (KPF) on a series of high profile commercial buildings in Tel Aviv and Seoul.
 Whilst at Proctor and Matthews Architects (PMA) he worked on a new office and education building in the historic heart of Hastings and was involved in the design and inception of the largest free form roof structure in the UK for Chester Zoo.